neurodatascience/QLS612-Overview/index.md

 ## Course overview:

 Neuroscientists increasingly rely on openly-accessible data and on advanced methodological procedures for their investigations.
-Data science offers a key set of tools and methods to efficiently analyse, visualize, and interpret neuroscience data.
+Data science offers a key set of tools and methods to efficiently analyze, visualize, and interpret neuroscience data.
 Concurrently, there is a growing concern in the life sciences that many results produced are difficult or even impossible to reproduce, commonly referred to as the “reproducibility crisis.”

 This course — QLSC-612, [Fundamentals for Neuro Data Science](https://www.mcgill.ca/study/2022-2023/courses/qlsc-612) — brings together software and analytical tools and methods in order to teach students how to best use the fundamentals of data science in their daily work to produce reproducible results.
 We will take examples in neuroimaging and see how to use computational tools, statistical and machine learning techniques, and collaborative, open science methodologies to generate results that are statistically robust and computationally reproducible.
 The course also serves as the first week of the [Montreal BrainHack School](https://school.brainhackmtl.org/) organized across Université de Montréal, McGill, Concordia and Polytechnique.
 The course builds on the [ReproNim](https://www.repronim.org/) materials for reproducible neuroimaging research.